Back to the home page

 See this graph of the life cycle of Ubuntu versions (click on the image to enlarge it):

-Intermediate versions (standard releases) are good, but 12.04 LTS is simply better.
-The difference between consumer quality and enterprise quality.
+Intermediate versions (standard releases) are not bad, but 16.04 LTS is simply much better.
+The difference between consumer quality and enterprise quality....

-You may temporarily have to choose a newer intermediate version though, when you have very new hardware that's too new for an older LTS version.
+You may temporarily have to choose a newer intermediate version though, when you have very new hardware that's too new for the most recent LTS version.
 That's because the drivers for the hardware are in the kernel, which is the core of the operating system.
 Only the latest Ubuntu has the latest kernel, and therefore the latest drivers.

-A later intermediate version has in this respect only a temporary advantage over an older LTS version: an LTS version of Ubuntu receives in the first two years of its existence, every six months the newer kernel of the most recent intermediate version.
+However, a newer intermediate version has in this respect only a temporary advantage over Ubuntu 16.04 LTS: an LTS version of Ubuntu receives in the first two years of its existence, every six months the newer kernel of the most recent intermediate standard version.
+This is done by means of a so-called "point release".
 See this announcement.

 (continued in the column on the right)